RobertHerhold/BLWarps/README.md

 And optional properties:
 * groups - the groups of which the warp belongs to

-Note: If an attempt to save warps with any storage method fails, the plugin will revert to a flat file to store the warps.

 ###Flat File Storage
 For flat file storage, warps are stored as JSON (serialized using [Jackson](http://wiki.fasterxml.com/JacksonHome)) in the `config/BLWarps/warps.json` file.
 A sample `warps.json` file would be similar to the following: